rverma-nsl/resume/README.md

 - Contributed to various open-source projects, including alb-ingress-controller, Terraform AWS providers, Istio, Prow, and Geodesic
 - Modernized cloud infrastructure for multi-account and PCI DSS compliance using Kubernetes, Drone, Spinnaker, Loki, and Prometheus

-**Lead Product Engineer, Sprinklr**, Bangalore, KA, July - Dec 2017
+**Lead Product Engineer, Sprinklr**, Bengaluru, KA, July - Dec 2017
 - Core contributor to Integration Marketplace V1 architecture for Sprinklr platform
 - POC the plugin architecture, including plugin discovery with Consul and plugin lifecycle management based on Pubsubhubbub architecture
 - Led customer trials for the V1 architecture with closed customers like SAP C4C

 ### Software Engineering

-**Senior Software Engineer, Rokitt (Io-Tahoe/Centrica/ Hitachi Vantara)**, Bangalore, KA - New Jersey, NJ
+**Senior Software Engineer, Rokitt (Io-Tahoe/Centrica/ Hitachi Vantara)**, Bengaluru, KA - New Jersey, NJ
 - Implemented massive scale data pipelines using Spark and ML models using Weka/Spark ML
 - Developed Genesis synthetic data generator, which honors PK/FK relationships and auto-discovers/classifies seed data, evolving from an internal tool to a sellable product
 - Created a WebSocket-based workflow with live updates